jianshu93/dada2_wrapper/README.md

     install.packages("BiocManager",repos='http://cran.us.r-project.org')
 library(BiocManager)

-requiredPackages = c('RCurl','ggplot2','GenomicRanges','SummarizedExperiment',
+requiredPackages = c('dplyr','RCurl','ggplot2','GenomicRanges','SummarizedExperiment',
                     'BiocParallel','Rsamtools','dada2','msa','phangorn','gridExtra','knitr')
 for(p in requiredPackages){
   if(!require(p,character.only = TRUE)) BiocManager::install(p,update = FALSE)
 }
 ```
+The whole process of install packages will take a few minutes on MacOS (.dmg installed R from R website) but will take much longer on Linux, like ~25 minutes (also ~25 minutes if you are using conda R on MacOS, because you need compiling using conda R).
+I woud strongly suggest that you use MacOS for small dataset (less than 30 samples) and linux cluster for large dataset.

 #### Time needed and platform dependent questions
-for the testing dataset, 6 samples, a few million reads per sample, it takes ~20 minutes on a 4-core (8 threads) Macbook Pro.
+for the testing dataset, 6 samples, a few million reads per sample, it takes ~8 minutes on a 4-core (8 threads) Macbook Pro but ~15 minutes on a dual-core (4 threads) iMac.
 For a 72 sample dataset with more than 10 million reads per sample, it takes about 5 hours on a 24 threads Linux system on a cluster node.

 #### Running DADA2 on TORQUE based or SLURM based cluster